flame-engine/flame/doc/flame/camera_component.md

    Optionally you can limit the maximum speed of movement of the camera, or allow it to move horizontally/vertically only.

- - `Camera.stopFollowing()` will undo the effect of the previous call and stop the camera at its current position.
+ - `Camera.stop()` will undo the effect of the previous call and stop the camera at its current position.

  - `Camera.moveTo()` can be used to move the camera to the designated point on the world map.
 If the camera was already following another component or